0xIG/article-crud/README.md

-# Article CRUD Application
+# Article CRUD Test Application - Grigory Ivanov

-Test task by Grigory Ivanov
+## Documentation, comments, and tests are made with a help of AI

 ## Description